ubirch/ubirch-protocol-python/docs/DevTools.md

 To read generated keys from the KeyStore, see [below](#managing-the-local-keystore).

-@note Loosing access to the signing key, especially if it is already registered at the uBirch backend, will take away the ability to create and send any new UPPs from that device/UUID, since there is no way of creating a valid signature that would be accepted by the backend.
+**Note:** Loosing access to the signing key, especially if it is already registered at the uBirch backend, will take away the ability to create and send any new UPPs from that device/UUID, since there is no way of creating a valid signature that would be accepted by the backend.

 ### Registering a public key
 To enable the uBirch backend to verify a UPP, it needs to know the corresponding verifying key.
 Therefore, the device needs to send this key to the backend, before starting to send UPPs, which are supposed to be verified and anchored.
 Registering a verifying key is done by sending a special kind of UPP containing this key.
 This can be done by using two scripts: